What to keep in mind when visiting Hauraki Gulf Islands.

 Many of our offshore islands are havens for native birds and lizards.
 Cats, dogs and other pets can easily cause harm to native wildlife in these sanctuaries.

-In addition, it is an offence to take turtles and exotic parrots to offshore islands, especially Aotea / Great Barrier – see a list of animal pests on Pest Search.
+In addition, it is an offence to take turtles and exotic parrots to offshore islands, especially Aotea / Great Barrier.
+Visit Pest Search for a list of pest animals.

 If you are visiting the Hauraki Gulf, the safest choice is to leave your pet at home.